apple-fritter/doppelganger/README.md

 5. Browse and select the .py files, and click "Open" to load the scripts.
 6. Once the scripts are loaded, XChat will automatically execute them, and the aliases and popups will be available for use in the IRC channel and query windows.
 7. You should now be able to access the context menus by right-clicking in the channel or query window and see the options that were defined in the scripts.
-8. CTCP responses for VERSION will return mIRC version 7.72 and TIME will return the actual UTC +0.
+8. CTCP responses for VERSION will return mIRC version 7.72 and TIME will return the actual UTC +0, both formatted to mimic mIRC.

 > Make sure you have the necessary permissions to load scripts in XChat, as some IRC networks or security settings may restrict loading external scripts.